 Fig. 5.
-Example of skew computation for the first four levels of an address trie; shaded nodes denote a prefix specified by a single filter; subtrees denoted by triangles with associated weight.
+Example of skew computation for the first four levels of an address trie.
+Shaded nodes denote a prefix specified by a single filter.
+Subtrees denoted by triangles with associated weight.

-$$skew = 1 - \frac{weight(light)}{weight(heavy)} \tag{1}$$
+$$skew = 1 - \frac{weight(light)}{weight(heavy)}.$$ (1)

 Consider the following example: given a node k with two children at level m, assume that 10 filters specify prefixes in the 1-subtree of node k (the subtree visited if the next bit of the address is 1) and 25 filters specify prefixes in the 0-subtree of node k.
 The 1-subtree is the light subtree, the 0-subtree is the heavy subtree, and the skew at node k is 0.6.
-We compute the average skew for all nodes with two children at level m, record it in the distribution, and move on to level (m + 1).
-We provide and example of computing skew for the first four levels of an address trie in Figure 5.
+We compute the average skew for all nodes with two children at level m, record it in the distribution, and move on to level (m+1).
+We provide and example of computing skew for the first four levels of an address trie in Fig. 5.

 The result of this analysis is two distributions for each address trie, a branching probability distribution and a skew distribution.
-We plot these distributions for the source address prefixes in filter set acl5 in Figure 6.
-In Figure 6(a), note that a significant portion of the nodes in levels zero through five have two children, but the amount generally decreases as we move down the trie.
+We plot these distributions for the source address prefixes in filter set acl5 in Fig. 6.
+In Fig. 6(a), note that a significant portion of the nodes in levels zero through five have two children, but the amount generally decreases as we move down the trie.
 The increase at level 16 and 17 is a notable exception.
-This implies that there is a considerable amount of branching near the "top" of the trie, but the paths generally remain contained as we move down the trie.
-In Figure 6(b), we observe that skew for nodes with two children hovers around
+This implies that there is a considerable amount of branching near the

-(a) Source address branching probability; average per level.

-(b) Source address skew; average per level for nodes with two children.
+Fig. 6.
+Source address branching probability and skew for filter set acl5. (a) Source address branching probability; average per level. (b) Source address skew; average per level for nodes with two children.